comoto-pasteur-fr/DNABarcodeCompatibility_GUI/README.md

 * Unzip the downloaded file
 * Setup the R_HOME system environment variable [here](https://github.com/comoto-pasteur-fr/DNABarcodeCompatibility_GUI/tree/master/installation/windows/set_RHOME.md)
 * Double-click on the jar file
-* The first time you start the application, a window pops up to set up the R library paths.
-To this end, open an R console and type in the `.libPaths()` command to list all paths, and simply copy and paste individual path **without** quotes into the pop up window.
+* The first time you start the graphical user interface, a window pops up to ask you to set up the R library paths.
+To this end, open an R console and type in the `.libPaths()` command to list all possible library paths.
+Then, from this list, copy and paste one-by-one all paths **without** quotes into each empty field of the pop up window.
+In this pop up window, you can add en empty field by clicling on the "+" icon.

 #### Installation on Unix/MacOSx